Last Updated: Sep 10, 2024 Value Broking 5 Mins 2.7K

 What is a BSDA Account?

-Bsda meaning: It is commonly known as a BSDA, and BSDA means a Demat account available for small investors who don’t carry out regular investments in stocks, bonds, ETFs, mutual funds, etc. You can open and maintain a BSDA account at a lower cost.
+BSDA meaning: It is commonly known as a BSDA, and BSDA means a Demat account available for small investors who don’t carry out regular investments in stocks, bonds, ETFs, mutual funds, etc. You can open a demat account and maintain it at a lower cost.
 Therefore, this type of account is suitable for investors with fewer investments than a general Demat account.

 SEBI introduced a BSDA in 2012.
 You need only one Demat account across all depositories.
 Investors with smaller portfolios will face no maintenance burden by using BSDAs.